almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 ### Commands

 There are some commands that he does understand.
 Majority of the commands, he does not understand.
-Will probably do some training in order for him to learn more vocabulary.
+Will probably do some training in order for him to learn more vocabulary and maybe the same commands in a different language.

 ### Barking